 What is a Model?

 A classic example given to illustrate nonsensical correlation is the high correlation between length of hair and height.
-It was found out in a study that if a person has short hair, that person tends to be tall and vice-versa.
+They found out in a study that if a person has short hair, that person is tall and vice versa.

 Actually, the conclusion of that study is spurious because there is no real correlation between length of hair and height.
 It so happened that men usually have short hair while women have long hair.
-Men, in general, are taller than women.
-The true variable behind that really determines height is the sex or gender of the individual, not length of hair.
+Men are taller than women.
+The true variable behind what really determines height is the sex or gender of the individual, not the length of hair.

-At best, the model is only an approximation of the likely outcome of things because there will always be errors involved in the course of building it.
-This is the reason why scientists adopt a five percent error standard in making conclusions from statistical computations.
+The model is only an approximation of the likely outcome of things because there will always be errors involved in building it.
+This is the reason scientists adopt a five percent error (p=0.05) as a standard in making conclusions from statistical computations.
 There is no such thing as absolute certainty in predicting the probability of a phenomenon.

 Things Needed to Construct A Model

-In developing a multiple regression model which will be fully described here, you will need to have a clear idea of the following:
+In developing a multiple regression model which will be fully described here, you will need to have a clear idea of:

 - What is your intention or reason in constructing the model?

 - What is the time frame and unit of your analysis?